Exporting Medical Devices FAQs

 - What is the turnaround time for processing certificates?

-Requests are processed within 20 business days from the date of receipt (excluding weekends and holidays), but we expect that the use of CECATS will help to expedite fulfillment of these requests.
+Requests are processed within 20 business days from the date of receipt (excluding weekends and holidays), but the processing time for CECATS is significantly less than for paper requests.

 - After my initial certificate request, can I obtain additional certificates by contacting the analyst who issued my certificates?